-However, by considering the patient’s history, inclusion in risk groups and any previous diagnostic assessments, the presented symptoms acquire new qualities and give the attending physician a far better diagnostic insight than relying on pure symptomatology.
-Efficiency, timesaving, and error mitigation are even better if the physician uses assessment protocols.
+However, by considering the patient’s history, inclusion in risk groups and previous diagnostic assessments if any, the presented symptoms acquire new qualities and give the attending physician a far better diagnostic insight than relying on pure symptomatology.
+Efficiency, timesaving, and error mitigation are enhanced even further with the use of assessment protocols.

 In this blog you will learn:

-The most concise definition of a medical protocol is a set preestablished written physician authorized procedures or guidelines for medical care of a specified clinical situation based on patient presentation (1).
-In more practical terms a medical protocol describes why, where, when and by whom the care is given to a specific patient, but usually don’t prescribe how the specific (diagnostic or treatment) procedures are done (i.e. with which specific diagnostic medical device).
+A medical protocol is a set of preestablished, written, physician-authorised procedures or guidelines for the medical care of a specific clinical situation based on patient presentation .
+In more practical terms, a medical protocol describes why, where, when and by whom the care is to be given to a specific patient, but usually not how the specific (diagnostic or treatment) procedures should be performed (i.e. with which specific diagnostic medical device).

-A complementary tool to medical protocols is checklists, which serve as cognitive aids for physicians and other healthcare workers to guide them to accurate and effective task completion (2).
-Practical example: medical personnel who is tasked with inserting central intravenous catheters goes through a checklist of infection preventive measures before, during and after the procedure and thus reduces the risk of complications and adverse events.
+A complementary tool to medical protocols is checklists; they serve as cognitive aids for physicians and other healthcare workers to guide them to accurate and effective task completion .
+A practical example: medical personnel tasked with inserting central intravenous catheters goes through a checklist of infection preventive measures before, during and after the procedure and thus reduces the risk of complications and adverse events.

-Yet, despite the overwhelming evidence of their usefulness in error prevention and management they are not sufficiently utilized (3, 4, 5, 6).
-Medical protocols are unfortunately no exception as many physicians are reluctant to practice the so called “cookbook medicine”.
+However, despite the overwhelming evidence of their usefulness in error prevention and effective management, aids like protocols are not sufficiently utilised (3, 4, 5, 6) as many physicians are reluctant to practice so-called ‘cookbook medicine’.

-Resistance to medical protocols and, particularly, strict guidelines by healthcare personnel is nothing new and is, unfortunately, sometimes borne out of relatively recent actual issues with their application (7).
-However, it should be kept in mind that at the time of their appearance in the 1990s, electronic health records (EHR) or electronic medical records (EMR) were less than well-received (8).
-Nowadays, their numerous benefits are well recognised, and they are being adopted by an increasing number of healthcare providers (9, 10, 11, 12, 13, 14, 15, 16).
+Resistance to medical protocols and thus strict guidelines is nothing new and is, unfortunately, sometimes borne out of relatively recent issues with their application (7).
+However, it should be borne in mind that, at the time of their appearance in the 1990s, electronic health records (EHR) were also less than well-received (8).
+Nowadays, however, they are recognised for numerous benefits and are being adopted by an increasing number of healthcare providers (9, 10, 11, 12, 13, 14, 15, 16).

-Evidence-based guidelines and protocols derived from them are currently in the same boat, despite growing evidence of their usability.
-There is, however, a notable lack of high-quality studies on the topic of medical protocols specifically.
-Worth mentioning is a study on the use of standardised glycaemic protocols that found that their use in the treatment of adults with diabetes mellitus type 2 leads to improved glycaemic control and a reduction in healthcare costs (17).
-Another one, but on rapid medical evaluation and diagnostic testing in the emergency department and the demonstrated benefits of such approach, which could be codified as a protocol, is likewise worth quoting (18).
+Evidence-based guidelines and protocols derived from them are currently in the same boat, despite the growing evidence of their usability.
+Nevertheless, there is a notable lack of high-quality studies on the topic of medical protocols.
+Worth mentioning is a study on the use of standardised glycaemic protocols, finding that their use in the treatment of adults with diabetes mellitus type 2 leads to improved glycaemic control and a reduction in healthcare costs (17).
+Another notable one is on rapid medical evaluation and diagnostic testing in the emergency department and the demonstrated benefits of such approach, which could be codified as a protocol (18).

-The benefits of medical checklists, on the other hand, are more researched, and yet in many places, they are still used only occasionally, even in departments that would benefit most (19, 20, 21).
-The reasons for this are numerous and often difficult to articulate and one of them is probably the fact that many healthcare professionals often don’t know how to approach creating them.
+On the other hand, the advantages of medical checklists are more researched; nevertheless, they are only occasionally used in many places, even at departments that would benefit most (19, 20, 21).
+The reasons for this are numerous and often difficult to pinpoint; one of them could be the fact that many healthcare professionals have difficulties creating them.

-Medical assessment protocols and checklists are integral to improving patients’ well-being, treatment effectiveness, reducing costs and litigation rates, especially if used in conjunction with an intuitive EMR management system.
+Medical assessment protocols and checklists are integral to improving patients’ well-being, treatment effectiveness as well as reducing costs and litigation rates, especially if used in conjunction with an intuitive EHR management system.